cpfaff/mspm/README.md

         │   └── 06_lib_model_data.R
 ```

-As a rule of thumb.
-When you have to copy and paste code more than 2 times in
+When you have to copy and paste code more than 2 times in one of your scripts,
-one of your scripts, create a function so you can reuse it across your project.
+then you should consider creating a function so you can reuse it across your
-These functions go into the library folder (your personal library of
+project.
+These functions go into the files in the library folder (your personal
-functions).
-The separate files in here are prepended with numbers for a logical
+library of functions).
+The separate files in here are prepended with numbers
-ordering.
-The files are named after typical stages of a scientific data
+for a logical ordering.
+The files are named after typical stages of a
-analysis workflow (except the packages file).
-You can use the this to organize
+scientific data analysis workflow.
+You can use the default files to
-your own functions.
-Then you can source the files in each of the files in the
+organize your own functions a little bit.
+Then you can source the files in each
-workflow folder where it is needed to use the functionality.
-The packages file
+of the files in the workflow folder where the functionality is needed.
-is the place for your package management.
-If you need an R package for your
-analysis list it there with a `library(packagename)` call and sourde the file
-from your main script.

 * source > workflow